0

 The layout of the building is in the form of a cross, from which eight hyperbolic parabolas rise in a manner similar to the slightly later landmark cathedral located in San Francisco, also referred to as St. Mary's Cathedral.
 The parabolas open upwards to form a cross of light, which continues vertically along the length of the four facades.
 To this rhomboid volume other secondary constructions are added, including the baptistry and the baptismal font.
 The rectangular shapes contrast with the symbolic character of the cathedral.
 The bell tower is 61.6 m (202 ft) high, standing a short distance away from the main building.
 The exterior cladding is made of stainless steel.
 In 2004 a large organ built by Italian firm Mascioni was installed.

-Text imported from Wikipedia article "St. Mary's Cathedral, Tokyo" and modified on 03 June 2020 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "St. Mary''s Cathedral, Tokyo" and modified on June 3, 2020 according to the CC-BY-SA 4.0 International license.

 Participants